GusBeare/Simple.CRUD/README.md

     <script src="~/Content/js/formPost.js"></script>

-Note: I have switched this to a Typescript file so I can use new Javascript features and transpile down to es5.
+Note: I have switched this to a Typescript file: `formPost.ts` so I can use new Javascript features and transpile down to es5.
 On build the Typescript is transpiled to the es5 version as `formPost.js`.

 For the server API I am using [NancyFx](http://nancyfx.org/ "Nancy Fx") and [Simple.Data](http://simplefx.org/simpledata/docs/ "Simple.Data") to create a few generic routes to do the CRUD.